- 1/2 cup olive oil, divided

 - Cut onions into wedges and the celery, carrots and parsnips into 2-in. lengths.
 Place about a fifth of the onions, celery and carrots in the turkey cavity; add sprigs and remaining thyme.
 Place remaining vegetables in a roasting pan.
 Place turkey, breast side up, over vegetables.
 Brush with remaining oil.

-- Bake at 325° for 3-1/4 to 3-3/4 hours or until a meat thermometer reads 180°, basting occasionally with pan drippings.
+- Bake at 325° for 3-1/4 to 3-3/4 hours or until a thermometer reads 180°, basting occasionally with pan drippings.
 Cover loosely with foil if turkey browns too quickly.
 Cover and let stand for 20 minutes before carving turkey.
 Discard vegetables; use drippings to make gravy.
 Yield: 14 servings.

 Reviews forJuicy Herb-Roasted Turkey